CliMA/RRTMGP.jl/docs/src/RTE.md

 ## Computing fluxes through a vertically layered atmosphere

-`adding_lw!` and `rte_sw_2stream!` compute longwave and shortwave radiative fluxes through a vertically layered atmosphere.
+`rte_lw_2stream!` and `rte_sw_2stream!` compute longwave and shortwave radiative fluxes through a vertically layered atmosphere.
 The equations for upward and downward fluxes are calculated following [shonk2008](@cite):

 ```math
 \begin{align}